Bruno-Diego/copacabana-pp5/README.md

 ### EPIC | Purchasing and Checkout - CRUD

-- As a **Shopper** I can Easily select the size and quantity of a product when purchasing it so that Ensure I don't accidentaly select the wrong product, quantity or size.
+- As a **Shopper** I can Easily select the size and quantity of a product when purchasing it so that Ensure I don't accidentally select the wrong product, quantity or size.
-- As a **Shopper** I can View itens in my bag to be purchased so that I can Identify the total cost of my purchase and all items I will receive.
+- As a **Shopper** I can View items in my bag to be purchased so that I can Identify the total cost of my purchase and all items I will receive.
-- As a **Shopper** I can Adjust the quantity of individual items in my bag so that I can Easily make changes to my purchase before checkout.
+- As a **Shopper** I can Adjust the number of individual items in my bag so that I can Easily make changes to my purchase before checkout.
 - As a **Shopper** I can Easily enter my payment information so that I can Checkout quickly and with no hassles.
 - As a **Shopper** I can Feel my personal and payment information are safe and secure so that I can Confidently provide the needed information to make a purchase.
 - As a **Shopper** I can View an order confirmation after checkout so that I can Verify that I haven't made any mistakes.